 - In addition, the following items are also required:

 - an acceptable form of identification and documentation of Alabama residency for those applicants claiming in-state status for tuition purposes (for example, an Alabama driver’s license)

-- COMPASS Placement Test results or ACT scores of 20 or higher in English, reading, and mathematics.
-Transfer students who have completed degree-creditable, college-level English or mathematics courses with a grade of “C” or better will exempt the COMPASS requirement.
-Transcripts are required documenting these courses before a transfer student is exempted from the COMPASS test.
+- Placement Assessment results or ACT scores of 18 or higher in English, 20 or higher in reading, and 20 or higher in mathematics.
+Transfer students who have completed degree-creditable, college-level English or mathematics courses with a grade of “C” or better will exempt the placement assessment requirement.
+Transcripts are required documenting these courses before a transfer student is exempted from the placement assessment.

 - all male students between the ages of 18 and 26 must have registered with the U.S. Selective Service System

 - other documents required of first-time students may also be required